Barbara's Best Bakery

 - Ask the children if they want a bit or a bite of Barbara’s best-baked banana bread (or another letter B baked good).

 - Tell the children they can buy bits and bites of Barbara’s best banana bread by writing a B or tracing a B on the B-grid.

 - Let the children pay for the baked goods with a pretend dollar bill or with pretend B coins (see below), having them say the /b/ sound as they pay.

-- Ask the children what words they heard that begin with the /b/ sound and make a list on the board.
+- Help the children recall the words they heard that begin with the /b/ sound as you make a list on the board.

 - Read the words aloud to the children, pointing to the letter B and emphasizing the /b/ sound as you have the children repeat the words after you.

 Use /b/ words to brag about the bakery

 - Share a couple of examples of how the children could brag about Barbara's Bakery, using words that begin with the /b/ sound, such as "Barbara has a beautiful bakery!"
 "Barbara's bakery has the best brownies!"